-Thus, in comparison to sites, apps have a faster and better performance, can operate well without an Internet connection and create a greater engagement using push notifications, the access to the camera and photo library, user’s geolocation and so on.
+In comparison to sites, apps have faster and better performance, can operate well without the Internet connection and create a greater engagement through push notifications, the access to the smartphone’s services, user’s geolocation and so on.

 However, it’s all about UX and the convenience of your users.
 Let’s run a small test.
 Imagine, you are an ordinary mobile user who wants to read fresh news.
 What will you use: such a mobile website or an app?
 The answer is obvious!

 As you can see, the Responsive Web Design can be a great advantage for your website but it can’t replace a native app.
 However, it will be more than enough if your service needs just a simple one-page website with just your short description, address and working hours (in this case we’d advise thinking about your content marketing strategy to provide more valuable content and functionality to your customers).

 But if you’re into providing your audience with a brand new digital product to increase retention and increase revenue through mobile sales channels and retargeting, it’s time to learn how to turn your website into an app.

 The Internet is full of these “turn a website into an app with a few clicks” offers.
 That’s why some business owners erroneously believe that it’s possible to convert a website to a mobile app through some online converter.